opportus/object-mapper/README.md

     (that *has* `D` which *has* `F`) and in same time map `C` and `E` to `D` and `F`, AKA *in-depth recursion*.

-A basic example of how to map a `Post` and its composite objects to its `PostDto` and its composite DTO objects:
+A basic example of how to manually map a `Post` and its composite objects to its `PostDto` and its composite DTO objects:

 ```php